blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-conditions.md

 </table>

 :::tip
-In order to receive notifications every time new epoch starts do not set any condition.
+In order to receive notifications every time a new epoch starts, do not set any condition.
 :::

 ### Delegation event